phrazzld/bitcoin-price-tag/README.md

-# SatoshiVision
+# Bitcoin Price Tag

-Automatically convert fiat prices online into bitcoin.
+Automatically annotate fiat prices online with their equivalents in bitcoin.

 ## Under the Hood

-**SatoshiVision** uses the CoinDesk API to fetch the current price of bitcoin and uses that to convert fiat-denominated prices to bitcoin.
+**Bitcoin Price Tag** uses the CoinDesk API to fetch the current price of bitcoin and uses that to convert fiat-denominated prices to bitcoin.

 ## License